CPP-F1TENTH-SDP/Labs/README.md

    2 ways to do this is:
    1. Split screen the PowerShell/Terminal and simulation

       OR

-   2. Maximize the simulation and move the window to a corner.
+   2. Maximize the simulation and move the terminal to a corner.